pkdone/practical-mongodb-aggregations-book/src/examples/time-series/iot-power-consumption.md

 ## Execution

-Execute an aggregation using the pipeline to calculate the energy a device has consumed over the last hour for each reading received and also view its explain plan:
+Execute an aggregation using the pipeline to calculate the energy an air-conditioning unit has consumed over the last hour for each reading received and also view its explain plan:

 ```javascript
 db.device_readings.aggregate(pipelineRawReadings);